Siena rewards everyone who visits, whether you have one day in Siena or five. We know, because we’ve done both.

-One Day in Siena: On a Map
+One Day in Siena

-How to Use This Map: Click the tab in the top left hand corner of the map to view the layers (points of interest and the walking route).
-You can click the check marks to hide or show layers.
-If you click the icons on the map, you can get more information about each point of interest.
+How to Use This Map: Click the tab in the top left corner of the map to see a list of the points of interest and to turn layers on/off.
+Click the icons on the map to get more information about each point of interest.

 Two Important Things to Know about this Siena Itinerary